 Unfortunately, we can’t teach brides and grooms good manners.
 But you can give them a compelling reason to RESPOND FAST.

-Most wedding pros follow up no call to action or a weak one like this: If you’d like to learn more about our services, give me a call…
+Most wedding pros follow up with zero calls to action or a weak call to action, like this: If you’d like to learn more about our services, give me a call…

 Weak!
 Eat your Wheaties, put on your big girl/guy pants and tell them exactly what to do with a sense of urgency.
 Try this on for size: